-If you seek medical treatment in France you will need to pay at the end of each consultation/hospitalisation and later receive reimbursement from the social security system (as well as your voluntary insurer if you have one).
+Historically, if you received medical treatment in France other than as a hospital in-patient, you were obliged to pay at the end of your treatment and later receive reimbursement from the social security system, as well as your 'top-up' insurer if you had one.

 Everyone aged 16+ years of age is required to have one.
 Children under 16 years are included on the card of their parent or guardian.